 This management activity belongs to the post-project management activity group: a 3- to 6-month cycle of activities that start after the project ends and continues for 1 to 5 years.
-This activity group is not required if there’s an active portfolio management system that handles it.
+This activity group may be merged with that of other finished projects in a central portfolio management system.

 The same person who was the sponsor for the project is responsible for this cycle, unless this responsibility is transferred to someone else.

-The sponsor (or someone in their behalf) spends a few hours in every post-project cycle, measuring the benefits realized from the project.
+The sponsor (or someone on their behalf) should spend a few hours in every post-project cycle, measuring the benefits realized from the project.

-Besides the expected benefits, the sponsor should be actively looking for unexpected benefits and potential benefits as well.
+Besides the expected benefits, the sponsor should be actively looking for unexpected benefits, potential benefits, and dis-benefits as well.

-We should evaluate the benefits of the project because of the following:
+We should evaluate the benefits of the project for the following reasons: